gujoey/sleek-gallery/README.md

 ```
 **NB:** It's important that the script structure is the same as above.

 You will have to download the **sleek-gallery.js** and **sleek-gallery.css** from the **dist** directory in this repository.
-The files are provided in regular js and css files in addition to minified files.
-It's recomended that you use the minified files.
+The files are provided in regular js and css files in addition to minified versions of the files.
+It's recomended that you use the minified versions.

 # Options